Peterhof (Novgorod): Life and policy

 Hanseatic men visiting the Peterhof were divided in a threefold hierarchy: masters, assistants or associates, and apprentices.
 Merchants rarely stayed longer than six months in the Peterhof.
-There were about 150 to 200 merchants present each season, and each had at least two assistants or apprentices.
-Only men were allowed as residents, although relationships with native women were tolerated.
+There were about 150 to 200 merchants total present each season, including masters, assistants and apprentices; each master had at least two assistants or apprentices.
+Only men were allowed as residents, although extramarital relationships with native women were tolerated.

 The Peterhof was the most spacially segregated kontor.
 Not only were the Peterhof and the Gotenhof palissaded, contact with outsiders was strictly regulated: Russian men were only allowed into the courtyard during the day.
 This strict regulations was in part for the merchants' protection, because in Novgorod there was more severe violence and there were larger differences in language and religion with the local population than at other kontors.
 However the Hansard's life was not in complete isolation from the native population.

 The stay in Peterhof was too short for merchants to learn Old Russian, so Hansards relied on interpreters and young Low German apprentices were placed as servants in the households of boyars for half a year to learn Russian.
 The Hanseatic League also tried to prevent non-Hanseatic foreign merchants from learning Russian.

 Structure and location

-The Peterhof was situated on the right bank of the river Volkhov, one part was a small beachyard and another part was a quite large palissaded enclave in a corner of Novgorod's market.
+The Peterhof was situated on the right bank of the river Volkhov: the Peterhof proper was a quite large palissaded enclave in a corner of Novgorod's market.
 There was one entry gate.
 The St. Peter's Church was the main building.
 It was made of stone and served also as a storage area and a last line of defence.
 It was surrounded by all kinds of hutments where living quarters, offices, the meeting hall, a prison and a presbytery were located.

-The nearby Gotenhof, St. Olav's Hof, was acquired by the Hanseatic traders in the 14th century.
-It became legally part of the Peterhof.
+The nearby Gotenhof, St. Olav's Hof, was a small beachyard right by the river Volkhov.
+It was acquired by the Hanseatic traders in the 14th century and became legally part of the Peterhof.